Client

 This is where I experimented more with overall layout, sections visual presentation and hierarchy.

 At some point I was presented with a new requirement which made its way into the design process far too late — theming.
-Originally, this AI assistant was planned to be Wayble branded feature.
+Originally, this automated assistant was planned to be Wayble branded feature.
 This would help it become more recognizable and marketable.
 However, due to the gaps in the discovery process the need for the institution custom theming was not uncovered until later.

 And even though this new requirement set us back, it was an opportunity to improve UI even further and ensure client satisfaction.